rawandahmad698/pyCFSolver/README.md

 Sometimes CloudFlare not only gives mathematical computations and browser tests, sometimes they also require the user to solve a captcha.
-If this is the case, FlareSolver will return the error `Captcha detected but no automatic solver is configured.`
+If this is the case, pyCFSolver will return the error `Captcha detected but no automatic solver is configured.`

-FlareSolver can be customized to solve the captcha automatically by setting the environment variable `CAPTCHA_SOLVER` to the file name of one of the adapters inside the [/captcha](src/captcha) directory.
+pyCFSolver can be customized to solve the captcha automatically by setting the environment variable `CAPTCHA_SOLVER` to the file name of one of the adapters inside the [/captcha](src/captcha) directory.

 ## Related projects